lwierzbicki/lwierzbicki.github.io/_posts/2020-06-10-from-file-upload-to-rce.markdown

 - The file's metadata is cleared (no EXIF data)
 - During testing the newest version of ImageMagick was used (disclosed in one of HTTP responses sent by the server)

-As you can see, quick kill by injecting PHP code in EXIF data was not possible.
+As you can see, injecting PHP code in EXIF data did not result in immediate exploitability.
 At that point I started thinking of next possible step.
 I knew I was looking for RCE.

 I reached the following conclusion: `If an uploaded image contains PHP code and that code is not modified, and file extension is one of php, then application should execute the file`.
 The challenge here is to find a place in an image where PHP code can be placed.
 Of course, you can read RFC/specifications and it can be useful.
 However, it may be difficult to apply that knowledge to a real situation as we don't have access to code and we don't know which part of an RFC can be useful.
 As I knew what I wanted to achieve, I could create some plan.
 Usually, if the problem is complex, I use a `divide and conquer` approach (like the way algorithm works).